 - UnitedHealthcare members in New York qualify for transitional services on a network basis for up to 90 days from the date a care provider ceases to be in the UnitedHealthcare network.

-- We tell patients of a terminated specialist to call the Member Service department if they need to request transitional care from their current specialist.
+- We tell our members who are patients of a terminated specialist to call Member Service if they need to request transitional care from their current specialist.
 Additionally, we tell them to call their current PCP to ask for a referral to a different network specialist.

 - Adhere to our policies and procedures regarding the delivery of covered services, including referrals and preauthorization policies, and a treatment plan approved by us.